 Holistic management in the ICU integrates physical therapy and rehabilitation to enhance the quality of life and functionality of the patients at discharge.
-Early mobilisation and respiratory therapy are routinely employed strategies in ICUs; however, recent studies have raised significant controversies that will be examined as a strategy to improve outcomes in critically ill patients.
-However, the dosing and frequency of these interventions are subject to debate.
-The central question arises: is it more beneficial to perform two or more mobilisation sessions per day compared to just one?
+Early mobilisation and respiratory therapy are routinely employed strategies in ICUs; however, recent studies have raised significant controversies that will be examined in this article.